 However, he said, the problem that the retailer faced was not the cost of getting goods onto the shelves – it was lack of stock on the shelves.
 Stock-outs were all too common and the need was to improve availability.
 And he could point to an increase in sales as availability improved.

-I was reminded of this by a couple of surveys in the past few weeks that highlight the fact that stock-outs are still all too common in retail.
+I was reminded of this by a couple of new surveys that highlight the fact that stock-outs are still all too common in retail.

 According to a study by HSO, the enterprise solutions provider, some 75 per cent of consumers feel frustrated by a shortage of real-time stock availability – and 31 per cent say that stores they visit regularly run out of stock.